-Last month Element NL submitted a "zienswijze" on the draft Method Decision of the ACM.
-Element NL gives an analysis of the declining Dutch gas market and the likely impact on the tariffs that GTS charges.
+Last month VGN submitted a "zienswijze"1 on the draft Method Decision of the ACM.
+In the "zienswijze" VGN gives an analysis of the declining Dutch gas market and the likely impact on the tariffs that GTS charges.
 One of the key issues highlighted is the lack of an exit plan by GTS.
-Due to the declining gas market, GTS will need less assets (compressor stations, QC facilities etc) in the future and needs to make a long-term strategic asset plan.
+Due to the declining gas market, GTS will need less assets (compressor stations, QC facilities etc) in the future and should make a long-term strategic asset plan.
 The IP 2026 would have been an ideal place to share such an exit plan with the stakeholders of GTS.

 Formally an exit plan is not yet required.
-However, in a recent consultation by KGG regarding the implementation of the EU directive 2024/1788 in the Dutch energy law, KGG clearly stated that an "ontmantelings plan" should be part of an investment plan.
+However, in a recent consultation2 by KGG regarding the implementation of the EU directive 2024/1788 in the Dutch energy law, KGG clearly stated that an "ontmantelings plan" should be part of an investment plan.
 Also, the EU directive will be legally in force as of the 5th of August 2026.
-EU directive 2024/1788, article 55, 2c states on the content of the IP:
+EU directive 2024/1788, article 55, 2c states on the content of the investment plan: